 Requirement for xVals and axVals.
 Duplication of certificate values within the signature should be avoided.

 Requirement for xRefs and axRefs.
-The references to certificates should not include the kid .
+The references to certificates should not include the kid member.

 Requirement for xRefs and axRefs.
 The references to certificates shall not include the x5u member.